-The Universal Dormer Vent is an off ridge vent that can be used as an exhaust or intake vent.
+This Universal Vent is an off ridge vent that can be both an exhaust or intake vent.
 To clarify, an off ridge vent is a UV-resistant static vent suitable for installation on sloped roofs or parapet walls.
 This model is the UV-90 which is 63 inches long with 90 inches of Net Free Area (NFA).

 The diameter size of all roof vents determines the Net Free Area, also known as the "NFA".
 NFA is the measured amount of opening each vent offers at each specific size. to be available for venting air through a specific vent size.
 The calculator below will find the overall number of vents needed to effectively ventilate the targeted attic space.

 Once you have the area, the numbers shown below are the number of vents of that size which would ventilate the specified area with both 1/300 and 1/150 rule.